What We Do

 Music and Drama

 We began creating Jewish gospel music and drama from the outset of our ministry as part of our street witnessing.
-Then we refined it so that it is also suitable to present in churches.
-These can be powerful evangelistic programs when Christians bring their unbelieving friends.
-For more information about having such a presentation, please go to this page.
+We refined our music & drama so that it was also suitable to present in churches.
+These were powerful evangelistic programs and provided the opportunity for Christians to bring their unbelieving friends.
+These days you’ll see us returning to our roots with more music and drama during our street outreaches.

 Secular Media Outreach